ladjs/superagent/Readme.md

 });
 ```

- Not only is it ugly, it's opinionated, jQuery likes to treat {4,5}xx responses specifically, for example you cannot (easily at least) receive a parsed JSON response for say "400 Bad Request".
+ Not only is it ugly it's pretty opinionated, jQuery likes to special-case {4,5}xx, for example you cannot (easily at least) receive a parsed JSON response for say "400 Bad Request".
 This same request would look like this:

 ```js
 request